 Many term life insurance policies have what is called a conversion privilege.
 This may allow a customer to convert their term insurance policy into a whole life policy.

-Feldman says very few clients understand or know about this feature.
+Feldman says few clients understand or know about this feature.
 Feldman says he is currently helping a customer who bought a 10-year term policy nine years ago.
-He has developed some very significant heart issues and is currently uninsurable.
-So, Feldman is helping this customer convert since there is no medical test necessary for the conversion in this instance.
-And since his original policy was issued as an elite non-smoker, his whole life policy will also be at an elite non-smoker rate, even though he is uninsurable.
+He has developed some significant heart issues and is currently uninsurable.
+So, Feldman is helping this customer convert because there is no medical test necessary for the conversion in this instance.
+Because his original policy was issued as an elite non-smoker, his whole life policy will also be at an elite non-smoker rate, even though he is uninsurable.

 “So, it locks in the underwriting classification when you go through that conversion,” Feldman says.
 “Chances are very, very few people out there truly understand the flexibility that they have in the term.”

 That’s where an insurance expert comes into play, whether that is a life insurance agent, an advisor or a company.